Shawnjs11/group_chat_wrapped/README.md

 # group_chat_wrapped
-Just a student with a fun individual project idea to share message data with friends.
+Just a student with a fun and quick individual project idea to share message data with friends.

 Framework code to create a year in review for cleaned group chat apple data (static data)